JefGrailet/JeuxRedige/README.md

   parameter must be updated (e.g., "_https_" instead of "_http_") if you intend to use another protocol.
 This is necessary in order to correctly prefix all absolute URLs towards pictures or video clips stored on the website or towards articles.

+**Important remark:** the file `src/libraries/Header.lib.php` relies on `$_SERVER['DOCUMENT_ROOT']` and `$_SERVER['SERVER_NAME']` to find automatically the absolute path towards the files of the site as well as the base URL.
+If your server doesn't provide correct values for these variables, you might want to edit the first lines of this file.

 ## Step 3: copy of the source files
 Copy the entirety of the `src` folder (after the modifications of step 2) in your `www` folder (or